ASSESSMENT AND TREATMENT PACKAGES

 Insurance related or Privately organised assessment and treatment services are billed at the RTWSA gazetted recommended rate available at https://www.rtwsa.com/service-providers/payment-and-invoicing/fee-schedules2.
 These payments are directly billed to the insurer or private contractor of the service/s. ie the client is not out of pocket.

-Assessment and treatment undertaken on referral from a GP under a Mental Health Treatment Plan means that Medicare part-funds the service, but a gap payment does apply, and is higher for a one off assessment than an ongoing treatment session.
-Payment is made on the day of consultation, and your medicare rebate is refunded to your bank account at the time of consultation so you are personally only out of pocket for the gap fee.
+Assessment and treatment undertaken on referral from a GP under a Mental Health Treatment Plan means that Medicare part-funds the service, but a gap payment does apply.
+Payment is made on the day of consultation, processed through an online gateway, and your medicare rebate is refunded to your bank account at the time of consultation so you are personally only out of pocket for the gap fee.

 Extras cover in some private health finds will often pay a limited amount for sessions.
 This tends to be comparable to the Medicare rebates offered with a Mental Health Care Plan, but may be limited to less frequency of sessions.
 Check with your fund on the rebate, which you will then have to submit to the Health Fund for re-imbursement.